Derek Chauvin murder trial could have jury picked today

-Monday could be the final day needed to find the necessary number of jurors the judge wants for the murder case against Derek Chauvin, the fired Minneapolis police officer accused of killing George Floyd late last spring.
+One more juror was chosen Monday in the Derek Chauvin murder trial, a major step toward having the number needed for the case against the fired Minneapolis police officer who is accused of killing George Floyd late last spring.

 Friday's jury selection ended with 13 chosen, and Hennepin County District Judge Peter Cahill said he'd like to find two more for the panel.